harshvardhan-takawale/kiwix-android/CONTRIBUTING.md

 # Contributing Guidelines

 We love improvements to our tools!
-There are a few key ways you can help us improve our projects:
+There are a few key ways you can help us improve our project:

 ### Submitting Feedback, Requests, and Bugs